-January brings out the worst in marketers don’t you think: it’s all cheap smoke and mirrors stuff promising to transform your body / home / business / finances in just 7 simple steps that take just 5 minutes a day and will change your life forever.
+Marketing brings out the worst in some of us don’t you think: it’s all cheap smoke and mirrors stuff promising to transform your body / home / business / finances in just 7 simple steps that take just 5 minutes a day and will change your life forever.
 It’s all tosh, and everyone knows it.

 As marketers, we’re as guilty as anyone here.
 We know it’s tosh, our clients know it’s tosh, and when no one cares enough to come clean and admit it, marketing tosh gets produced.